In Her Words – Erica’s WHY

 Growing up in New England, in a home that was less-than-nurturing, I didn’t get the positive, nurturing encouragement I needed to grow into a confident woman.

 You see, I was born with a birth defect called Microtia Atresia where the outer ear does not develop properly.
 I grew up always feeling different, weird and unworthy.
-I made every attempt to hide my physical condition, but to add to the complexity of feeling not good enough, I was also diagnosed with a learning disability and struggled in school.
+I made every attempt to hide my physical condition, but to add to the complexity of feeling not good enough, I was also diagnosed with ADHD and a learning disability, struggling in school.

-As a child, in an attempt to deal with the confusion and sadness of my body and self-worth, I would take my Barbies, cut their hair, cut their legs, and try to change their hair color with food coloring.
+As a child, in an attempt to deal with the confusion and sadness of my body and self-worth, I would take my Barbies, cut their hair, make them different heights, and try to change their hair color with food coloring.
 I know that may sound disturbing to you, but as a little girl struggling to find her place in the world, I was simply trying to express what I knew at such a young age; we are all different and it’s perfectly wonderful.

 Our hair and skin aren’t the same, we aren’t the same height, and there are a million different body shapes.
 When I looked at my dolls, my little mind innately knew their sameness was not a true reflection of the people around me…especially me.